delphix/virtualization-sdk/docs/References/Classes.md

 ## SnapshotParametersDefinition

 User provided parameters for the snapshot operation.
+The snapshot parameter includes a resync boolean that can be used to indicate to the plugin whether or not to initiate a full ingestion of the dSource.
+The snapshot parameter can only be set during a manual snapshot, when using a sync policy resync defaults to false.

 ```python
 from dlpx.virtualization.platform import Plugin